-Due to the limited storage capacity of its existing facility in Oldsmar, FL, the Company has been evaluating new sites to house its stored specimens.
-On March 14, 2022, the Company entered into a \$11.2 million purchase contract with Scannell Properties #502, LLC ("Scannell") for a 56,000 square foot facility under construction located near the Research Triangle Park in the Regional Commerce Center in Durham, North Carolina (the "New Facility").
-Scannell is constructing certain improvements upon the land, including but not limited to an approximately 56,000 square foot building to be utilized by Cryo-Cell.
-Construction is expected to be completed by the time the Company acquires the New Facility in approximately 90 days.
-The consummation of the purchase is subject to the Company's completion of due diligence and various closing conditions to be met by the parties.
-Although the Company believes that the acquisition is probable, there can be no assurance that the acquisition of this property will be consummated.
-If the New Facility is purchased, the Company believes it will have space for not only its existing and future internal storage needs, but also will have the capacity to offer third party pharmaceutical companies and medical institutions cold storage services ("ExtraVault" - see www.extravault.com), to set up a cellular therapy laboratory to manufacture mesenchymal stromal cells from cord tissue ("MSCs") and possibly the space to consolidate the Cryo-Cell Institute for Cellular Therapies under the same roof in the future.
+On July 18, 2022, the Company completed the purchase of a 56,000 square foot facility located near the Research Triangle Park in the Regional Commerce Center in Durham, North Carolina (the "New Facility").
+The New Facility has space for not only its existing and future internal storage needs, but also has the capacity to offer third party pharmaceutical companies and medical institutions cold storage services ("ExtraVault" - see www.extravault.com, to set up a cellular therapy laboratory to manufacture mesenchymal stromal cells from cord tissue ("MSCs") and the space to consolidate the Cryo-Cell Institute for Cellular Therapies under the same roof.